Creditor Harassment

 On the federal level, which means the law applies to all creditors and consumers in the United States, the Fair Debt Collection Practices Act (FDCPA) of 2010, legislated after the Great Recession that began roughly in 2008, singles out “the use of abusive, deceptive, and unfair debt collection practices by many debt collectors,” finding existing laws “inadequate” to deal with these practices that can lead to “personal bankruptcies, to marital instability, to the loss of jobs, and to invasions of individual privacy.”

-• contact you by email or text message if you ask them to stop;
+• Control over digital contact: They cannot contact you by email or text message if you ask them to stop, and they may not privately message you on social media if you ask them to stop.

 Mississippi law also places limits on debt collection efforts.
 First, it sets the standard that they must go to court to receive a judgment against you, and that the statute of limitations to do so is generally three years, which rises to six if there is a contract involved for the sale of goods under the Uniform Commercial Code (UCC).
 The FDCPA still remains the law of the land in how creditors and collectors can contact you.
 Will Bankruptcy Stop Creditor Harassment?